Se-Gl/greencss-deprecated/posts-blog/how-to-create-a-responsive-hero-section.md

 ---
 isBlog: true
-title: 'Create a responsive hero section for your website - in 5 minutes'
+title: 'Create a responsive hero section for your website'
 date: 'Apr 06.
 2022'
 excerpt: 'Design and code a simple, modern and responsive 2 grid hero section for your landing page.'
 cover_image: '/images/blog/cover/stones-hero.webp'